Cubs’ Contreras gets 3 hits and steal, beats brother, Braves

 Rafael Ortega homered and Alfonso Rivas and Andrelton Simmons each had two hits for the Cubs.

-Adam Duvall, Ronald Acuña Jr. and Michael Harris II had a pair of hits for the Braves.
+Duvall, Ronald Acuna Jr. and Michael Harris II had a pair of hits for the Braves.
 Atlanta hasn’t lost a season series against the Cubs since 2017 and needs to win Sunday to split this year.

 Duvall homered in the fifth.
 The Braves lead the NL in homers but have just one in two games against Chicago.